Mount Clare Shops

 Mount Clare Shops in 1971.
 The circular Passenger Car Shop (1884) and Mt.
 Clare Depot (1851) are located in center right.
 Left: Passenger Car Shop and Paint Shop (1870).
 Buildings demolished after 1971: Lower right: Grain Elevator (1910).
 Top left to top center: Blacksmith Shop (1866), Brass Foundry and Iron Foundry (1864).

 The Mount Clare Shops is the oldest railroad manufacturing complex in the United States, located in Baltimore, Maryland.
 It was founded by the Baltimore and Ohio Railroad (B&O) in 1829.
 Mt.
 Clare was the site of many inventions and innovations in railroad technology.
-It is now the site of the B&O Railroad Museum.
+It is now the site of the National Museum of Railroad History & Innovation (formerly B&O Railroad Museum).
 The museum and Mt.
 Clare station were designated a National Historic Landmark in 1961.